 Let’s take stock of what the above means for this class of digital currency.

-Firstly, there are a few reasons for choosing to invest or trade in stablecoin.
-The obvious positive is its minimization of volatility in the marketplace, thereby ensuring higher levels of investment or trading security.
+Firstly, there are a few reasons to invest or trade in stablecoin.
+The obvious positive is its minimisation of volatility in the marketplace, thereby ensuring higher levels of investment or trading security.

 As a result, this could enable quicker integration of these currencies into more traditional financial markets.
-These markets are still dominated by fiat currencies, but stablecoin is the first step toward increased interaction between these two different ecosystems.
+Fiat currencies still dominate these markets, but stablecoin is the first step toward increased interaction between these ecosystems.

-An added benefit of this is that people who wouldn’t necessarily invest in crypto may start moving to these more stable investment and trading opportunities.
+An added benefit is that people who wouldn’t necessarily invest in crypto may start moving to these more stable investment and trading opportunities.

 That said, stablecoin does have weaknesses.

-Firstly, in the case of fiat-collateralized coins, they are less decentralized than others due to the need for an authority to hold the asset reserves.
-This goes against the drive for the adoption of cryptocurrencies in the first place, but perhaps the future will find a happy medium between regular markets and the world of crypto.
+Firstly, in the case of fiat-collateralised coins, they are less decentralised than others due to the need for an authority to hold the asset reserves.
+This goes against the drive to adopt cryptocurrencies in the first place, but perhaps the future will find a happy medium between regular markets and the world of crypto.

-Secondly, in the case of crypto-collateralized and non-collateralized cryptos, adopters need to trust the community that maintains them.
-The longevity of the currencies is also dependent upon the strength of the source code.
+Secondly, in the case of crypto-collateralised and non-collateralised cryptos, adopters need to trust the community that maintains them.
+The currencies’ longevity also depends upon the source code’s strength.

-Despite these potential weaknesses, stablecoin is a far safer bet than regular cryptocurrencies.
-They have increased the trend toward the adoption of these currencies and have heralded a new phase in the integration of cryptos into the world’s financial markets.
+Despite these potential weaknesses, a stablecoin is a far safer bet than regular cryptocurrencies.
+They have increased the trend toward adopting these currencies and heralded a new phase in integrating cryptos into the world’s financial markets.

 This article has introduced stablecoin as a class of altcoin that has grown in popularity over the past few years.
-Furthermore, we detailed the categories of stablecoin to introduce you to the types that one can invest in, as well as how they operate.
+Furthermore, we detailed the categories of stablecoin to introduce you to the types that one can invest in and how they operate.

-Due to the volatility of the crypto market, these currencies may make the difference for people seeking to invest or trade in safer coins.
+Due to the crypto market volatility, these currencies may make the difference for people seeking to invest or trade in safer coins.